jgerace/jgerace.github.io/_posts/2024-09-14-ai-and-writing.md

 Ted Chiang recently [wrote an article for the New Yorker](https://www.newyorker.com/culture/the-weekend-essay/why-ai-isnt-going-to-make-art) about why AI isn't going to make art, and there's an emphasis on "art" in this article rather than, I imagine, pure entertainment or business-related writing.
 I agree with him on this point, but the article's also been been cited by [decriers of NaNoWriMo's recent statement](https://lithub.com/nanowrimo-defends-writing-with-ai-and-pisses-off-the-whole-internet/) that they will not categorically condemn the use AI as a tool.
 In this case, I stand with NaNoWriMo's take: who's to say what's useful to someone who wants to bring their idea to the page?

+[NaNoWriMo's subsequent clarification](https://nanowrimo.org/a-note-to-our-community-about-our-comments-on-ai-september-2024/) emphasizes their commitment to fostering inclusivity:

+> Taking a position of neutrality was not an abandonment of writers’ legitimate concerns about AI.
+It was an acknowledgment that NaNoWriMo can’t maintain a civil, inclusive community if we allow selective intolerance.
+We absolutely believe that AI must be discussed and that its ethical use must be advocated-for.
+What we don’t believe is that NaNoWriMo belongs at the forefront of that conversation.
-I certainly object to current LLMs that have been trained on copyrighted material without the permission of copyright holders, but that's not the argument here.
-Let's say we're dealing with an LLM that isn't fraught with copyright issues.

-There's a failure of imagination and empathy on the part of those who condemn NaNoWriMo's stance on AI, and I suspect more than a touch of elitism about art and self-expression.
+I, like NaNoWriMo, object to LLMs that have been trained on copyrighted material without the permission of copyright holders, but that's not the argument here.
+There's a failure of imagination and empathy on the part of those who have condemned NaNoWriMo's stance on AI, and I suspect more than a touch of elitism about art and self-expression.

-To be clear: machine-generated stories are not for me.
-But AI is not categorically bad.
+To be clear: machine-generated stories are not for me, but AI is not categorically bad.
 I believe there could be a reasonable place for it in anyone's writing process.
+Here are a few ways of integrating AI into your writing process.

 ### Writing Prompts